Without NAT, the Internet Would Have Collapsed in the 2000s

 CGNAT - NAT Within NAT

 With CGNAT (Carrier-Grade NAT) applied at the ISP level, hundreds to thousands of customers share a single global IP.
+A single IP address offers only 65,535 usable port numbers, so the sharing works only by capping how many ports each customer may use at once.
 This causes IP reputation problems (one bad user gets everyone blocked) and reduced GeoIP accuracy.

 Summary